Two-root Riemannian Manifolds: Introduction

 It is worth noting that the Osserman conjecture for two-root Osserman manifolds was studied in \cite{Ch2}, \cite{GSV}, and \cite[pp.34--35]{GKL}.
 In fact, the conjecture for two-root Osserman manifolds depends on the statement announced by Nikolayevsky \cite[Theorem 1.2]{Ni3}, that a two-root Osserman manifold of dimension $16$, with multiplicities $7$ and $8$ is locally isometric to $\mb{O}\mf{P}^2$ or $\mb{O}\mf{H}^2$.
 Let us also remark that a connected pointwise two-root Osserman manifold of dimension at least $5$ is globally Osserman (see Theorem \ref{globalni}).

 It is well known that a connected one-root Riemannian manifold is a space of constant sectional curvature (Theorem \ref{one}).
-In this article we prove that in odd dimension there is no two-root Riemannian manifold, while in twice an odd dimension there are no connected two-root Riemannian manifolds other than those that are Osserman.
+We prove that in odd dimension there is no two-root Riemannian manifold (Theorem \ref{nepar}).
+In this article we describe all two-root Riemannian algebraic curvature tensors in twice an odd dimension (Theorem \ref{prostct}), and give additional conditions for two-root Riemannian manifolds (Theorem \ref{nepar2}).